agentjido/jido_character/PLAN.md

 Success:
 - “Cognitive, Evolution, World, Economics, and IdentitySystem submodules exist with typed embedded schemas”
 - “Clear TDD approach with separate test files for each new submodule”
-- “JidoCharacter updates do not mutate existing data in place”
+- “Jido.Character updates do not mutate existing data in place”
 - “Persistence adapters can store and retrieve extended character data”
 - “Characters can evolve over time; tests confirm version increments or time-based changes”
 - “All test suites and submodule tests pass consistently”